Juried by Wai Kit Lam

-“Nestled in the Kelp”; Stoneware, synthetic fur; 22 x 9 x 5 in
+“Nestled in the Kelp”; stoneware, synthetic fur - 22 x 9 x 5 inches

 My work as a sculptor revolves around the constant theme being an outsider looking in, regardless of the environment or the group within which I am interacting.
 My work has become an outlet as I am consistently in a quest of understanding common social interaction.
 I work within the realm of welding and sewing.
 I have found that I am intrigued by the act of the wire and thread in how it can integrate the two separate pieces into one.

-“Sewing Sowing 2015”; stoneware, porcelain, terracotta, found objects, microgreens, detritus from past urban growing projects; 4 x 12 x 4-8 in
+“Sewing Sowing (2015)”; stoneware, porcelain, terracotta, found objects, microgreens, detritus from past urban growing project - 4 x 12 x 4-8 inches each

 My art explores aging, agriculture, nature and science, the concepts of plenty and want, reuse, food systems, water, and being human through a variety of media including high-fired clay, artist books, events, growing, installation, found objects, social practice works, fiber and cast metal.

 Why corn?
 It is solidly Midwestern, like I am.
 I have found through the deep exploration of corn many things related to our food system, more than its history and imagery, but the fundamentals of humanity itself.

 “The first and most respectable of the arts is agriculture.” -Rousseau

 “listen”; found object sculpture - 45 x 15 x 15 inches

 I created this sculpture when given an assignment to connect two objects.
 My photograph magnified its sensuality and power.

 ‘listen’ captures my desire to be known and loved.
 It illustrates the deep understanding needed for peace.